 WSET Level 3 Award in Wines The WSET® Level 3 Award in Wines qualification is designed to give a thorough understanding of the principal wines and spirits of the world and their commercial importance in the world’s market.

-Overview: A 12 week course leading to internationally recognised Wine & Spirit Education Trust (WSET) Level 3 Award in Wines & Spirits, on successful completion of written & tasting examinations.
-As well as using the WSET’s Systematic Approach to Tasting, the Nez du Vin Aroma Masterkit is employed to help identify aromas.
+Overview: An 11 week course leading to internationally recognised Wine & Spirit Education Trust (WSET) Level 3 Award in Wines, on successful completion of written & tasting examinations.
+As well as using the WSET’s Systematic Approach to Tasting, the Nez du Vin Aroma Masterkit is available to help identify aromas.

-Learning outcomes: Holders of the WSET® Level 3 Award in Wines and Spirits will be able to describe the characteristics of the principal wines and spirits of the world and give information on the key factors influencing style, quality and value.
+Learning outcomes: Holders of the WSET® Level 3 Award in Wines will be able to describe the characteristics of the principal wines and spirits of the world and give information on the key factors influencing style, quality and value.
 They will consequently be in a position to advise management, to answer customer queries authoritatively, and to make informed selections of wines and spirits in a variety of situations.
+This course suits:

 - Wine enthusiasts who wish to improve their basic knowledge of wines and spirits in a structured fashion, and gain an internationally recognised qualification.

 - People employed in the drinks & hospitality industries in a supervisory capacity, needing core information to advise management and customers with authority, and make informed selections of wines and spirits.

 - It is strongly recommended (although not mandatory) that candidates should be at WSET Level 2 before embarking on this course.

 - Candidates should be over 18 years of age.